phamquiluan/baro/README.md

 ### Basic usage example

 BARO consists of two modules, namely MultivariateBOCPD (implemented in `baro.anomaly_detection.bocpd`) and RobustScorer (implemented in `baro.root_cause_analysis.robust_scorer`).
-We expose these two functions for users/researchers to reuse them more conveniently.
+We expose these two modules for users/researchers to reuse them more conveniently.
 The basic sample commands to run BARO are presented as follows,

 ```python
 # You can put the code here to a file named test.py